-6.0: ACCESS
+6.1 ACCESS

-Policy Context
+Reference to national, regional and local transport policy is provided in the Environmental Statement and the Transport Assessment that are submitted in support of this planning application.
+These documents demonstrate how the proposed development satisfies all tiers of transport policy.

+The development proposals at the Site are supported by integrated measures to provide access by all modes of transport and maximise existing infrastructure, to deliver a sustainable development.
+These measures are supported by a Framework Travel Plan to make best use of the existing and proposed infrastructure work.

+Buckinghamshire Council

-- 6.1 Reference to national, regional and local transport policy is provided in the Environmental Statement and the Transport Assessment that are submitted in support of this planning application.
-These documents demonstrate how the proposed development satisfies all tiers of transport policy. - 6.2 The development proposals at SWMK are supported by integrated measures to provide access by all modes of transport and maximise existing infrastructure to deliver a sustainable development.
-These measures are supported by a Framework Travel Plan to make best use of the existing and proposed infrastructure work. - 6.3 The local transport policy context for the site is set in part by the adopted Aylesbury Vale Local Plan of 2004 and the emerging Aylesbury Vale Local Plan.
-The adopted local plan is silent on the issue of growth in this rural part of the District whilst encouraging the use of sustainable patterns of transport.
-The emerging Local Plan is at a very early stage.
-As such, no papers have been published by Aylesbury Vale District Council on how it will work with adjoining local authorities and districts to provide a holistic framework for the sustainable growth of housing and economic development in the future. - 6.4 In tandem with Aylesbury Vale's District Council's desire for sustainable patterns of growth in appropriate areas of the district it is prudent, due to its siting directly abutting Milton Keynes to consider the recently adopted Milton Keynes Core Strategy and its Transport Plan.
+The local transport policy context for the Site is set in part by the adopted Aylesbury Vale Local Plan of 2004 and the emerging Vale of Aylesbury Local Plan.
+The adopted Local Plan is silent on the issue of growth in this part of the District, whilst encouraging the use of sustainable patterns of transport.

+Milton Keynes Council

+In tandem with Buckinghamshire Council's desire for sustainable patterns of growth in appropriate areas of the District and due to the Site being located within close proximity with Milton Keynes, consideration has been given to the adopted Milton Keynes Core Strategy and its Transport Plan.

-6.5 The Milton Keynes Core Strategy acknowledges that in the revoked South East Plan an area of land which includes this application site was put forward for development of some 5,390 new homes with ancillary educational, commercial, cultural and sporting facilities.
-In relation to delivering much needed homes and jobs on all or part of this site Milton Keynes Council state that:
+The Milton Keynes Core Strategy acknowledges that in the revoked South East Plan, an area of land which includes this Site was put forward for development of some 5,390 new homes with ancillary educational, commercial, cultural and sporting facilities.
+In relation to delivering much needed homes and jobs on all or part of this site, Milton Keynes Council state that: